Quantum Key Distribution via Charge Teleportation: Abstract

 \section{Abstract}

-We introduce a quantum key distribution (QKD) primitive based on charge teleportation: by Local Operations and Classical Communication (LOCC) on an entangled many-body ground state, Alice’s one-bit choice steers the sign of a local charge shift at Bob, which directly encodes the key bit.
+We demonstrate that charge teleportation serves as a superior observable for Quantum Energy Teleportation (QET)-based cryptographic primitives.
+While following the LOCC protocol structure of earlier proposals~\cite{QKDbyQET}, we show that decoding key bits via local charge rather than energy provides exact bit symmetry and enhanced robustness: by Local Operations and Classical Communication (LOCC) on an entangled many-body ground state, Alice’s one-bit choice steers the sign of a local charge shift at Bob, which directly encodes the key bit.
 Relative to energy teleportation schemes, the charge signal is bit-symmetric, measured in a single basis, and markedly more robust to realistic noise and model imperfections.
 We instantiate the protocol on transverse-field Ising models, star-coupled and one-dimensional chain, obtain closed-form results for two qubits, and for larger systems confirm performance via exact diagonalization, circuit-level simulations, and a proof-of-principle hardware run.
 We quantify resilience to classical bit flips and local quantum noise, identifying regimes where sign integrity, and hence key correctness, is preserved.
-These results position charge teleportation as a practical, low-rate QKD primitive compatible with near-term platforms.
+These results position charge teleportation as a practical, \textbf{low-rate QKD primitive} compatible with near-term platforms.